 Southern Illinois University Edwardsville Edwardsville, USA scheeki@siue.edu

-Abstract— Video-sharing platforms like YouTube host a vast amount of content, including ‘’ from TV shows and web series created by YouTubers for various purposes.
+Abstract— Video-sharing platforms, like YouTube, host a vast amount of content, including ‘clips’ from TV shows and web series created by YouTubers for various purposes.
 These clips often lack specific information about the source material, making it challenging for viewers to identify the original content and its season and episode details.
 To address this problem, comments from these videos are used.
-YouTube Comments A can be the source to retrieve these comments.
+YouTube Comments API can be the source to retrieve these comments.
 Various algorithms can then be used to process these comments to identify the episode and season number along with the series name.
 Initially, comments are filtered based on keywords.
 The methods use this data and finally metrics are used to compare them.
 The pros and cons of these methods are analyzed.

 Big Problem

 YouTube and other video-sharing platforms have a massive amount of content.
 This content also includes TV shows or web series.
-Though the source of the original content is hosted elsewhere (other streaming websites, depending upon the show/series), it is common for some YouTube content creators(‘YouTubers’) to create (1 minute or fewer videos) with scenes from the shows.
+Though the source of the original content is hosted elsewhere (other streaming websites, depending upon the show/series), it is common for some YouTube content creators(‘YouTubers’) to create clips (1 minute or fewer videos) with scenes from the shows.
 This is done for viewership purposes or to attack people to that series (marketing purposes).
-For example, a can be created using a scene from the series ‘Good Doctor Season 3 Episode 3 by a YouTuber.
+For example, a clip can be created using a scene from the series ‘Good Doctor’ Season 3 Episode 3 by a YouTuber.
 But this information about the actual show may or may not be provided by the creator in the description or the title.
-There might be multiple reasons for this issue Often these are created in bulk and have a generalized description about the series and links to that, but not specific to that particular episode.
-Also, some are created by people who do not have proper copywrites.
-Such creators do not add any information about the .
+There might be multiple reasons for this issue.
+Often, these clips are created in bulk and have a generalized description about the series and links to that, but not specific to that particular episode.
+Also, some clips are created by people who do not have proper copywrites.
+Such creators do not add any information about the clips.
 They do so only for the purpose of viewership and money.

 As a content viewer, this leads to a lot of curiosity, especially if the shot is interesting.
 It is often natural to have a feeling to watch the entire episode.
 The viewer would like to find information about the origin of the shot.
 But it is hard to find the season and episode number of the series.